 But kids often overthink about reality, putting those little minds to too much work.
 For a start, when the teeth start falling off, there’s a story about the tooth fairy to ponder upon.
 When the teeth start coming back out, and they’re crooked, both parents and children are forced to overthink—what do we do now?
 While parents think, “is it the right time to get my kid’s braces,” children are having troubled dreams of themselves with skull-caged braces binding their teeth.
 Not to mention that there might even be dental emergencies where parents need to fix painful oral issues.

 Help your Kid get over the Fear of Dental Hygiene

 My Kid needs Braces; what do I do?

 The number one mistake we, as parents make is that we take our kids to the family dentist.
-Now if that dentist has a “kid-friendly” office and has pediatric experience, then it is beautiful.
+If that dentist has a “kid-friendly” office and has the pediatric experience, it is beautiful.
 But if you take your kid to an adult dentist, it’s not going to go well—especially with braces.

 “Do Braces Hurt?” & 100 other questions

-This isn’t a question that only kids ask—it’s the parents along with kids that ask the same problem.
-Kids believe that it is a devilish mouthpiece which refrains from chomping down candies.
+This isn’t a question that only kids ask—it’s the parents and kids who ask the same problem.
+Kids believe that it is a devilish mouthpiece that refrains from chomping down candies.